 A Cloud Connector allows you to securely connect your clouds on Cloud Sight to your Telstra Next IP® network.

-This article provides an overview of a Cloud Connector that's completed all necessary links on Telstra Cloud Sight.
-To complete the links you must:
+This article provides an overview of a Cloud Connector that's already:

 Finding your Cloud Connector on Telstra Cloud Sight